 What conditions can GAE treat?

-Genicular artery embolization in Georgia treats chronic knee pain due to osteoarthritis.
+Genicular artery embolization in Atlanta treats chronic knee pain due to osteoarthritis.

-GAE treatment for knee pain is an outpatient procedure at Georgia Endovascular.
+GAE treatment in Atlanta for knee pain is an outpatient procedure at Georgia Endovascular.
 It typically takes about two hours.

 No, the GAE procedure is not painful because you receive local anesthesia and mild sedation for it.